nadiaenh/nadiaenh/README.md

 <h3> About me </h3>

 - 🎓 &nbsp; I'm a final-year student in a BSc. in Mathematics (Statistics) @ UQàMontreal.
-- 💼 &nbsp; I want to work in machine learning, data science, or related fields.
+- 💼 &nbsp; Next year, I will be pursuing employment in machine learning, data science, or related fields.
 - 🌱 &nbsp; I'm currently learning ... all aspects of project-building as part of a team.
 - ✍️ &nbsp; In my spare time I like reading, drawing, writing, socializing, browsing Instagram and Googling things.